-- PIDs are a diverse group of more than 400 potentially serious, chronic illnesses due to inherited absence or dysregulation of parts of the immune system. - Due to their rarity, delay in the diagnosis of PID is common, increasing the risk of further complications and reduced survival rates.
+- Inborn errors of immunity (IEI), including PID are a diverse group of more than 480 potentially serious, chronic illnesses due to inherited absence or dysregulation of parts of the immune system. - Due to their rarity, delay in the diagnosis of PID is common, increasing the risk of further complications and reduced survival rates.
 As well as the recognition of warning signs, improved access to specialist clinical and diagnostic laboratory services is required to improve the early diagnosis and treatment of PID. - Early and correct diagnosis of PID leads to appropriate treatment, including IRT, which improves quality and length of life.
-The aim of this treatment is to replace immunoglobulin to maintain normal Immunoglobulin G (IgG) levels, with the dose used individualised for each patient. - IRT is the standard of care for patients with antibody deficiency due to PID disease.
-It should be readily available to these patients while under the active care of a clinical immunology/allergy specialist with support from specialist medical, nursing and allied health professionals.

-IRT can be given as IVIg or SCIg and pharmacokinetics differ according to administration route.
+The aim of this treatment is to replace immunoglobulin to maintain normal Immunoglobulin G (IgG) levels, with the dose used individualised for each patient. - IRT is the standard of care for patients with antibody deficiency due to PID disorders.
+It should be readily available to these patients while under the active care of a clinical immunology/allergy specialist with support from specialist medical, nursing and allied health professionals. - IRT can be given as IVIg or SCIg and pharmacokinetics differ according to administration route.
 The choice of route (IVIg or SCIg) is dependent on multiple factors, including patient preference, medical conditions and lifestyle.
 The preferred route may vary at different times during a patient's life.

-Overview of Primary Immunodeficiencies (PIDs)
+Overview of Primary Immunodeficiencies (PID)

-Primary immunodeficiencies (PIDs), also known as inborn errors of immunity, are a diverse group of more than 400 potentially serious, chronic illnesses due to inherited absence or dysregulation of parts of the immune system.
+Inborn errors of immunity (IEI), including primary immunodeficiencies (PID), are a diverse group of more than 480 potentially serious, chronic illnesses due to inherited absence or dysregulation of parts of the immune system.
 Symptoms often appear in childhood, but many can first occur in adult life.

-PIDs can lead to reduced quality of life and life expectancy due to recurrent, chronic or severe infections, swellings, autoimmune and inflammatory problems, and are a significant health burden.
+PID can lead to reduced quality of life and life expectancy due to recurrent, chronic or severe infections, swellings, autoimmune and inflammatory problems, and are a significant health burden.

-PIDs are different from acquired immunodeficiencies (also known as secondary immunodeficiencies), which may be due to malignancy, cancer treatments, immunosuppressive medications, autoimmune diseases, or infections such as the human immunodeficiency virus (HIV), which causes acquired immunodeficiency syndrome (AIDS).
+PID are different from acquired immunodeficiencies (also known as secondary immunodeficiencies), which may be due to malignancy, cancer treatments, immunosuppressive medications, autoimmune diseases, or infections such as the human immunodeficiency virus (HIV), which causes acquired immunodeficiency syndrome (AIDS).

-Individual PIDs are rare, with only a few patients identified in the world, whilst the more common PIDs affect between 1 in 10,000 and 1 in 1,000,000 people.
+Individual PID are rare, with only a few patients identified in the world, whilst the more common PID affect between 1 in 10,000 and 1 in 1,000,000 people.

-There are six main types of primary immunodeficiencies that affect the immune system in different ways:
+There are six main types of IEI that affect the immune system in different ways:

-- 1. Predominantly antibody deficiencies such as common variable immunodeficiency (CVID). - 2.
-Combined immunodeficiencies such as severe combined immunodeficiency (SCID). - 3.
-Phagocytic cell deficiencies such as chronic granulomatous disease (CGD). - 4.
-Immune dysregulation such as autoimmune lymphoproliferative syndrome (ALPS). - 5.
-Autoinflammatory disorders such as familial Mediterranean fever (FMF). - 6.
-Complement deficiencies such as hereditary angioedema (HAE).
+- 1. Predominantly antibody deficiencies e.g. common variable immunodeficiency (CVID) - 2.
+Combined immunodeficiencies e.g. severe combined immunodeficiency (SCID) - 3.
+Phagocytic cell deficiencies e.g. chronic granulomatous disease (CGD) - 4.
+Immune dysregulation e.g. autoimmune lymphoproliferative syndrome (ALPS) - 5.
+Autoinflammatory disorders e.g. familial Mediterranean fever (FMF) - 6.
+Complement deficiencies e.g. hereditary angioedema (HAE)

-Note: A published classification of PIDs has been developed by the International Union of Immunological Societies (IUIS), which is regularly modified.
-The current version divides PIDs into nine categories and refers to PIDs as Inborn Errors of Immunity.
-For the purpose of this document, the more readily recognised term of primary immunodeficiencies (PIDs) is used.
+Note: A published classification of IEI has been developed by the International Union of Immunological Societies (IUIS), which is regularly modified.

-Research and advances in therapies have resulted in improved health and a longer life for people with PIDs.
+Research and advances in therapies have resulted in improved health and a longer life for people with IEI.
 There are currently six main types of treatment options depending on the type of PID: